tiprankstipranks

 We are subject to minimum purchase obligations under certain supply agreements, and if we fail to meet those minimum purchase requirements, our financial results may be unfavorably impacted.

 We are subject to minimum purchase obligations under certain supply agreements, which requires us to purchase minimum amounts of materials critical to our product manufacturing over specified time periods.
 If we fail to meet these minimum purchase requirements, we may still be required to pay for the cost of the minimum inventory purchases.
 If we are unable to offset these payments, it could result in a lower margin.
-During the year ended December 31, 2022 and 2021, we recognized $5 million and $24 million, respectively, in Cost of Sales pertaining to estimated unavoidable losses associated with a long-term vendor supply contract conveyed as part of the spinoff.
-We are also aware of a limited number of other arrangements that have similar provisions which could result in these types of payments.
+During 2022, we recognized $5 million in Cost of Sales pertaining to estimated unavoidable losses associated with a long-term vendor supply contract conveyed as part of the spinoff.
+We also have a limited number of other arrangements that have similar provisions which could result in these types of payments.
 We do not currently expect these payments to be material; however, in the aggregate they may become material if additional amounts are identified in the future, and they could have a material adverse effect on our financial condition, results of operations or cash flows.

 Reliance on third-party relationships and outsourcing arrangements could materially adversely affect our business.